Skip to content

 Sessions

-A session is an active Claude Code subprocess running inside your active repository.
+A session is an active Claude Code subprocess running against your active repository.
 While a session is running, every message you send goes to Claude Code.

 Starting a session

-Send /start to start (or resume) a session in your last active repo.
+Send /start to start a session in your last active repo.
 If no repo is active, the bot prompts you to clone one.

 You can also start a session by: